-Shale Oil: The Pros and Cons of Fracking
+Shale Oil and the Pros and Cons of Fracking

 Pros and Cons of Shale Oil Production

 Shale oil is a high-quality crude oil that lies between layers of shale rock, impermeable mudstone, or siltstone.
 Oil companies produce shale oil by fracturing the layers of rock that contain the layers of oil.
 Don't confuse shale oil with oil shale.
 That is rock suffused with kerogen, a precursor to oil.
 In some cases, shale oil describes oil that's been converted from kerogen in shale rocks.